bitjutsu/Cartier/README.md

 Limitations
 -----------
 Cartier currently relies on `window.history.pushState()`, so if compatibility is a major issue for you, Cartier may not be for you.
-Also, currently only one callback for context switches is supported.
+Also, currently only one callback for context switches is supported - although that callback can be used to trigger events.

 License
 -------